NLESC-JCER/run-cpp-on-web/react/README.md

 _The final page if everything works._

-Visit [http://localhost:8000/app.html](http://localhost:8000/app.html) to see the root answer or see the example app hosted on [GitHub pages](https://nlesc-jcer.github.io/run-cpp-on-web/react/app.html).
+Visit [http://localhost:8000/app.html](http://localhost:8000/app.html) to see the root answer, or got to [GitHub pages](https://nlesc-jcer.github.io/run-cpp-on-web/react/app.html) to see a hosted version of the example app.

 ## Extra notes

 The code supplied here should not be used in production as converting JSX in the web browser is slow.
-It's better to use [Create React App](http://create-react-app.dev/) which gives you an infrastructure to perform the transformation offline.
+It's better to use [Create React App](http://create-react-app.dev/), which gives you an infrastructure to perform the transformation offline.

 ## Conclusion

 By writing React components we were able to create an interactive page with a form that executes the WebAssembly module compiled from the C++ code we introduced in the [first blog](../webassembly/README.md) of the series.

-We went through the components, JSX, props, and state which are the core building blocks of React web application.
+We went over JSX, props, state, and components, which together constitute the core building blocks of a React web application.

 In other blogs of the series that might be of interest we cover